SMA Healthcare

 BEACH House is a shelter that provides short-term respite for youth ages 10-17 who are truant, ungovernable, or runaway, and/or homeless.
 We provide youth in our care with shelter, meals, individual, and group counseling, educational groups and family therapy.
 Our goal is family reunification and assisting the family in building communication skills and relationships.

-DeLand Men’s Residential Treatment Program (DMRT) is a substance abuse treatment program accepting both voluntary and involuntary clients experiencing a wide variety of substance abuse and/or dependence issues.
+DeLand Men’s Residential Treatment Program (DMRT) is a substance use treatment program accepting both voluntary and involuntary clients experiencing a wide variety of substance use and/or dependence issues.
 DMRT provides a structured atmosphere, promoting self-awareness through individual, group, community-based therapy, and psychiatric intervention.

 My Place w/Supportive Housing

-SMA Healthcare’s Supportive Housing Program provides a safe, sober, and supportive living environment for the chronically addicted who are homeless and who are living in unsuitable environments.
+SMA Healthcare’s Supportive Housing Program (MPA) is a partnership with the Volusia County Coalition for the Homeless.
+MPA provides a safe, sober, and supportive living environment for the chronically addicted who are homeless and who are living in unsuitable environments.
 Because SMA Healthcare’s recovery homes operate at capacity most of the time. a referral network has been developed with other supportive housing options in the community.

 Substance Use and Mental Health Outpatient Therapy for Adolescents and Adults